Definition of Economic Development Corporation

 : Generally speaking, these two organizations mean different things.
 Understand that there is no official definition of either type of corporation in the U.S., so our job is to help you understand the most typical usage of terms.

-An economic development corporation is either a non-profit corporation designed to foster economic development, or sometimes it acts like an arm or department of government that has been incorporated to allow certain advantages.
+An economic development corporation is either a non-profit corporation designed to foster economic development, or sometimes it acts like an arm or department of government that has been incorporated to allow it to take actions that the government itself is banned by law from undertaking.

 Let's take that second case first.
 An example of the latter would be the New York City Economic Development Corporation, which looks in almost every respect like a department or office of the City of New York and even appears on the New York City organizational chart.